ATM usage fees

-ATM usage fees are the fees that many banks and interbank networks charge for the use of their automated teller machines (ATMs).
+ATM usage fees are what many banks and interbank networks charge for the use of their automated teller machines (ATMs).
 In some cases, these fees are assessed solely for non-members of the bank; in other cases, they apply to all users.
+There is usually a higher fee for the use of White-label ATMs rather than bank-owned ATMs.

 Two types of consumer charges exist: the surcharge and the foreign fee.
-The surcharge fee may be imposed by the ATM owner (the deployer or independent sales organization) and will be charged to the consumer using the machine.
+The surcharge fee may be imposed by the ATM owner (the bank or Independent ATM deployer) and will be charged to the consumer using the machine.
 The foreign fee or transaction fee is a fee charged by the card issuer (financial institution, stored value provider) to the consumer for conducting a transaction outside of their network of machines in the case of a financial institution.